 - UB is partnering with Corey Sanderson from First Church in Newton on a series about the pitfalls of Christian nationalism.
 We’d love to see you at some of these events!

-This resource from the Matthew 5:9 fellowship shares three theological systems by which our political systems are often based:
+Read the resource from the Matthew 5:9 fellowship below to see three theological systems by which our political systems are often based, so we can grow in grace and understanding with those of differing political views:

 - Church and Culture: Separatism or Transformationalism?